-I am a member the New Jersey Association of Licensed Professional Home Inspectors, Inc. (NJ-ALPHI).
-They are dedicated to promoting the professional practice of home inspection in New Jersey and providing an open forum for all involved in the home inspection profession.
-Their goal is to provide the New Jersey home inspector community with a united voice in New Jersey.
+New Jersey Association of Licensed Professional Home Inspectors, Inc. (NJ-ALPHI).
+Dedicated to promoting the professional practice of home inspection in New Jersey and providing an open forum for all involved in the home inspection profession.
+Member 2011-2019

 An important step in choosing a home inspector is to make sure that they have the certifications, licensing, and insurance that qualify them to work for you.
 Please feel free verify my credentials with the information below.